Andhra Sahitya Parishad plates of Śaktivarman

 Notes

-↑2.
-See the commentary and the apparatus to line 16 for some problems with this stanza.
+↑1.
+See the apparatus to line 13 for the textual problem in this stanza.

-↑14.
+↑13.
 I am somewhat baffled by the juxtaposition of vāraṇa and ibha, both normally meaning “elephant.”
 It may be that two different kinds of elephants were meant by the composer, but neither of these words has the connotation of a particular sort of elephant.
-I therefore prefer to take vāraṇa in the more literal, though uncommon, sense of “fending off,” i.e. armour, loosely rendered in my translation as “caparison.”
+I therefore prefer to take vāraṇa in the less common sense of “invincible.”